| Collapse of Big Bang Cosmology and the Emergence of

 with or without gravity potential.
 The gravity shift is only due

 to the motion of the photons" (Brillouin, pp. 83-4).
+Our [Alley referring to his] experiments clearly contradict this

 statement.
 To his credit, at another place in the book, he wrote: